moveslikejaekyu/Network-Analysis/README.md

 The convergence2 community had 260 nodes, or 518% of the 5,024 nodes.
 Among them, clothing, environmental studies, media promotion and video studies, and daily design majors accounted for most of them.
 Nodes marked as College of Living Science and College of Social Sciences were also all three departments after class inquiry.
 In what way did these three departments become integrated?
 Based on the Department of Media Promotion and Film Studies (Sociological Science College), the two remaining majors were compared.
-We drew out how classes in each department were connected and which classes were most connected.
+I drew out how classes in each department were connected and which classes were most connected.
 This was done after the reconstruction of rows and columns consisting only of the classes in the Cabinet from the initially derived network matrix.
  </br>